citp/privacy-policy-historical/f/fi/fin/findyello.com.md

-> *The following text is extracted and transformed from the findyello.com privacy policy that was archived on 2017-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606232952id_/https%3A//www.findyello.com/page/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the findyello.com privacy policy that was archived on 2019-04-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190403210750id_/https%3A//www.findyello.com/page/privacy) for the most accurate reproduction.*

-# findyello | Jamaica Yellow Pages Business & Residential Local Search findyello.com
+# findyello | Yellow Pages Business & Residential Local Search findyello.com

-## Privacy Policy

 #### General